Christoph16478/iq/iq_java.md

 ----

-Q17.
-How is the creation of a String using new() different from that of a literal?
+**How is the creation of a String using new() different from that of a literal?**

 When we create a string using new(), a new object is created.
 Whereas, if we create a string using the string literal syntax, it may return an already existing object with the same name.

 ----

-Q18.
-Why is synchronization necessary?
-Explain with the help of a relevant example.
+**Why is synchronization necessary?
+Explain with the help of a relevant example.**

 Java allows multiple threads to execute.
 They may be accessing the same variable or object.
 Synchronization helps to execute threads one after another.
 It is important as it helps to execute all concurrent threads while being in sync.
 It prevents memory consistency errors due to access to shared memory.
 An example of synchronization code is-